CRAG666/code_runner.nvim/README.md

 ![python](https://i.ibb.co/1njTRTL/ezgif-com-video-to-gif.gif)

 ![Code_Runner](https://i.ibb.co/gFRhLgr/screen-1628272271.png "Code Runner with python")

-# Tip
-For unknown reasons, leaving a comma in the trailing element in any json file causes an error when loading into lua, so you have to remove the trailing comma in the last item.

 # Important!
 If you have any ideas to improve this project, do not hesitate to make a request, if problems arise, try to solve them and publish them.
 Don't be so picky I did this in one afternoon